PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    Write-TimestampedMessage "Test message."
    ```
    Now the command should succeed.

+   Note: If it fails, restart Windows PowerShell to make sure
+   you don't have a previously loaded verion of the assembly in the session and repeat
+   step 4.

 If you use additional libraries there may be more work involved.
 This approach has
 been successfully tested using types from `System.Xml` and `System.Web`.